Week 1 Day 1: Attention and Multi-Head Attention

 Implement scaled_dot_product_attention

-.
-The function takes key, value, and query of the same dimensions.
+following the below attention function.
+The function takes key, value, and query of the same dimensions, and an optional mask matrix M

 L is seq_len, in PyTorch API it's S (source len)